FRR-MAD/frr-mad/README.md

 ### Starting the Application

 The daemon is fairly easy to start.
 Always provide a configuration file.
-Two options are available to provide the configuration file.
+The get the frr-mad-tui running, an environment variables needs to be set or default configuration path needs to be used.
-- **FRR_MAD_CONFFILE Env**: An environment variable needs to be exported.
-In its current implementation the frr-mad-tui requires the fullpath to the configuration file to be exported.
-The frr-mad-analyzer service works with and without.
+- **FRR_MAD_CONFFILE Env**: Export **FRR_MAD_CONFFILE** with the absolut path to the configuration file. frr-mad-tui will select the file in the provided environment variable, otherwise it will default to /etc/frr-mad/main.yaml.
+The frr-mad-analyzer service works regardless of what the environment variable is.
+  - This could be set with /etc/environment or /etc/profile, pick your poison.
 - **--configFile Option**: When starting the daemon a custom configuration file can be provided.
+The path can be absolut or relative.

 To run the tui the environment variable is **mandatory**.
-This makes the configFile option with the analyzer daemon obsolete.
-If only the daemon is required, either the environment variable or the configFile option is necessary.

 If neither is provided the applications with both default to **/etc/frr-mad/main.yaml**.

 #### Daemon
 ```sh